davy7125/polyphone/en/development/building-polyphone-for-windows.md

 ### Polyphone dependencies

-Download the project dependencies available [here](files/lib_windows.zip).
+Download the project dependencies available [here](files/windows.zip).
 These are additional elements used by Polyphone that are not supplied by Qt.
+If some of the dependencies are out of date, it is possible to download them <a href="https://www.msys2.org/" target="_blank">here</a/>.

 ## Build